mkykode/mka-enable-shortcodes-widget/README.md

-#Enable Shortcodes in Text Widgets
+#Enable Wordpress Shortcodes in Text Widgets

 Add plugin and activate it.